Selling a House with Tenants in California - Easy Process for Landlords

 • A home that comes pre-filled with tenants can be more attractive to real estate investors, who may be glad to skip the hassle of arranging new renters.

-You’re ready to sell your property with a tenant, but there’s a lot involved, and the potential that you’ll run into trouble along the way is all too real.
+You’re ready to sell a property with a tenant, but there’s a lot involved, and the potential that you’ll run into trouble along the way is all too real.
+Selling an inherited house or an occupied rental is a mixed bag that comes with a high margin of unpredictability and challenging legal guidelines.

 Generally, the path forward is far more direct without tenants in residence, which makes reaching out to a professional real estate investment company a great place to start.